7Ji/orangepi5-archlinuxarm/README.md

 # ArchLinux ARM for Orange Pi 5

 ## Installation
-Download a release from the [releasge page](https://github.com/7Ji/orangepi5-archlinuxarm/releases).
+Download a release from the [releasge page](https://github.com/7Ji/orangepi5-archlinuxarm/releases) or [Actions](https://github.com/7Ji/orangepi5-archlinuxarm/actions).
 There're several different types of release to choose from:
  - `ArchLinuxARM-aarch64-OrangePi5-*.img.xz`
    - a compressed disk image which you could just decompress and write to disk
      - `xz -cdk < ArchLinuxARM-aarch64-OrangePi5-*.img.xz > /dev/theTargetDisk`